kldd - list dependencies of kernel modules

 Ideally, all kernel modules should fully define their dependencies.
 The use of the kldd –r option verifies that this is the case.
 However, in practice, a kernel module for which the –r option reports missing dependencies may still be able to load successfully.
 This can occur if symbols reported by kldd as unresolved are provided by other kernel modules that have already been loaded into the system.

 The kernel runtime loader, krtld allows required dependency names to contain the token $CPU. krtld substitutes a string specific to the running system for this token.
-The kldd utility always replaces $CPU with the string generic, which is a valid CPU string on all systems.
+By default, the kldd utility replaces $CPU with the string generic, which is a valid CPU string on all systems.
 As a result, kldd will display the path for the generic module, rather than the cpu-specific one that may instead be selected by the kernel.
-The results are equivalent for the purposes of dependency analysis.
+The results are generally equivalent for the purposes of dependency analysis.
+The –D option can be used to specify a different translation for $CPU in cases where the generic version is insufficient.

 The following example displays dependencies of the misc/idmap kernel module, specified by its file path.